Artist and landscape architect

 Living in a flat landscape has perceptual challenges that can be disorientating but endlessly fascinating on analyisis.

-This body of work was exhibited in the Lakken Halle, a Heritage Builidng in the medieval city of Zoutleeuw, once used for weaving.
+This body of work on canvas was founded on the pursuit of 1500 daily oil pastel sketches, performed throughout the seasons, and exhibited (as a solo show) in the Lakken Halle, a Heritage Building in the medieval city of Zoutleeuw, once used for weaving.

 Botanical illustrations